April 2009 Moldovan parliamentary election: Reactions

 The International Election Observation Mission, represented by delegations from the OSCE Parliamentary Assembly, Office for Democratic Institutions and Human Rights (ODIHR), Parliamentary Assembly of the Council of Europe (PACE), and the European Parliament evaluated the elections as positive on the whole, with some reservations not affecting the outcome or the overall initial assessment.
-The opinion polls before the elections had showed a comfortable win for the Communist Party, with the only uncertainty being the size of the winning margin.
+The opinion polls before the elections had shown a comfortable win for the Communist Party, with the only uncertainty being the size of the winning margin.

 The OSCE observer mission has issued a preliminary report declaring the elections generally free and fair and describing Moldova as an "overall pluralistic environment, offering voters a distinct political alternative and meeting many of the O.S.C.E. and Council of Europe commitments."
 Petros Efthymiou, head of the delegation of the OSCE Parliamentary Assembly and Special Co-ordinator of the OSCE short-term observers, said that he was delighted at the progress of democracy in Moldova.
 "These elections were very good and they gave me great confidence in the future of this country," Efthyimou said.

-However, one member of the 280-strong observation team, Emma Nicholson, Baroness Nicholson of Winterbourne, whose observation post was near the border of the separatist republic of Transnitria, voiced concern over this evaluation, claiming that she had a "very, very strong feeling" that there have been some manipulation, but she "couldn't find any proof" of it.
+However, one member of the 280-strong observation team, Emma Nicholson, Baroness Nicholson of Winterbourne, whose observation post was near the border of the separatist republic of Transnistria, voiced concern over this evaluation, claiming that she had a "very, very strong feeling" that there have been some manipulation, but she "couldn't find any proof" of it.
 She claimed that the Russians from the organization influenced this report.
 She also declared that at the counting of the votes that at 1:00 the PCRM had 35% of the votes and the 15–16 parties from the opposition 40–45% altogether while shortly later, at 8:00 the situation changed radically and the PCRM had 50%.
 There have also been claims of voter fraud, with deceased and nonattendant persons reportedly voting.
+The main organiser of the fraud has been allegedly Vladimir Molojen, a close friend of businessman Boris Birshtein.

 Following the recount, it was decided by the Constitutional Court that the presidential election would have to take place by 7 July 2009.
 Otherwise parliament would be dissolved and early elections held.
 The opposition parties stated that they would boycott parliament, citing electoral fraud as the reason, and tried to force new elections.
 The presidential election was later set for 20 May 2009.